Bureau of Animal Industry: Directors and other notable people

 Daniel Elmer Salmon (1850-1914) who had supervised the veterinary disease experiment station for the USDA the previous year, became the first director of the Bureau of Animal Industry.
 The original intent of the BAI was to study animal diseases that had been causing problems with domestic and global livestock, so Salmon was an excellent choice.
 His work contributed immeasurably to improving public health and disease control efforts.

-Dr. A. D. Melvin (1862-1917) was the second director of the BAI from 1905 until his death in 1917.
+Dr. A. D. Melvin (1862-1917) was the second director of the BA1905 until his death in 1917.
 Melvin graduated from Chicago Veterinary College and started working for the Department of Agriculture in 1886.
 He started inspecting animals for disease and soon became the Chief of the Meat Inspection Division in 1895.
 He then became Assistant Chief of the BAI in 1890 and became Chief in December 1905.

 Dr. John R Mohler (1875-1952) began his work with the USDA as an assistant inspector for the BAI in 1897.
 He then moved on to become the Chief of the Pathological Division in 1902.
 Mohler then became Chief of the Bureau of Animal Industry in 1917 and held that post until his retirement in 1943.
 Mohler focused on animal diseases, specifically those that affected cattle, birds, sheep, horses, and hogs.
 He wrote and co-wrote many bulletins, circulars, and articles on these topics.
 In 1939 Mohler received the 12th International Veterinary Congress Prize in recognition of his outstanding achievements in veterinary service, this is the highest honor the veterinary profession bestows.